What I Wish I Knew: 11 Simple Ways to Make Money Fast in Fae Farm

 1. Complete Chapter 3

-I didn’t realize it at the time but it took me 15 hours of gameplay before I completed Chapter 3 – A Port in a Magical Storm.
+I didn’t realise it at the time but it took me 15 hours of game-play before I completed Chapter 3 – A Port in a Magical Storm.

 I spent so much time doing the side quests and exploring the wonderful world of Azoria that I lost track of what chapter I was on.